Lirone Losoff, ALMFT

 My style is intuitive, collaborative, and grounded in parts work, relational healing, and trauma-informed care.
 I believe therapy isn’t about fixing what’s broken—it’s about creating space for deeper connection: within yourself, and in the relationships that matter most.
 Whether we’re exploring your inner system or the dynamic between partners or family members, this work makes room for the parts that have felt unseen, unheard, or misunderstood.

 I don’t see people as problems to be solved—I see the protective strategies that helped you survive, and the possibilities that emerge when those inner experiences are truly met.
-Our work together is a process of loosening stuck patterns, building emotional resilience, mutual understanding, and steadier connection, and moving toward more intentional, connected ways of relating—to yourself and to others.
-This kind of healing ripples outward: into your choices, your relationships, and your sense of what's possible.
+Our work together is a process of loosening stuck patterns and creating space for greater emotional resilience, mutual understanding, and steadier connection.
+Over time, this can open the door to more intentional ways of relating—to yourself and to others.

 My promise to you